shehper/AC-Solver/README.md

 - conjugation: changing some $r_{i}$ with $qr_{i}q^{-1}$ for some $q$,
 - concatenation: changing some $r_{i}$ with $r_{i}r_{j}$.

 While many counterexamples to this conjecture were proposed over the years, finding trivializing sequences is notoriously hard.
-Many aspects of this math problem make it a perfect setup for studying how Reinforcement Learning can identify rare and long sequences of moves that close the desired goal.
+Many aspects of this math problem make it a perfect setup for studying how Reinforcement Learning can identify rare and long sequences of moves that close the desired goal. -->

 ## Installation

+### Option A: I wish to build on AC environment
 To work with the AC Environment or build upon it, you can simply install the package using pip:

 ```bash
 pip install ac_solver
 ```

+Then follow the steps in the Usage section below.

+### Option B: I wish to reproduce the analyses in the paper
 If you wish to reproduce the plots and analyses in the paper, you will need to clone the repository locally.
 Here is the recommended process:

 1. Clone the repository: